People's Socialist Party, Nepal (2020)

 The People's Socialist Party, Nepal (abbr.
-PSP-N; जनता समाजवादी पार्टी, नेपाल), also known as Janata Samajbadi Party Nepal is the eighth largest political party in Nepal.
-Since the 2022 local election, the party has been limited to stand only as the third largest party of Madhesh Province after the Nepali Congress and CPN (UML) respectively and supports the government led by Loktantrik Samajwadi Party, Nepal.
+PSP-N; जनता समाजवादी पार्टी, नेपाल), also known as Janata Samajbadi Party, Nepal is the seventh largest political party in Nepal.
+Since the 2022 local election, the party had been limited to stand only as the third largest party of Madhesh Province after the Nepali Congress and CPN (UML) respectively.

-Recently the party faced a major split when 7 of 12 MPs in the House of Representative (lower house) formed a new party, People's Socialist Party under the leadership of party's federal council chairman Ashok Rai.
-With 5 out of 275 seats in the lower house and 3 out of 59 seats in the upper house National Assembly, the party is the eighth largest political party in the Federal Parliament.
+With 9 out of 275 seats in the lower house and 3 out of 59 seats in the upper house National Assembly, the party is the seventh largest political party in the Federal Parliament.
+While Mahantha Thakur serves as patron of the party, Upendra Yadav serves as the party chairman.

 Ideology

 The party advocates for identity based federalism and a more inclusive parliament.
 They also support a more decentralized government structure which guarantees more power to provincial and local governments.
 The party intends to implement the agreements of the Nepalese Civil War, Madheshi movement and various other movements.